 In high school Olson was recruited from Star Valley High in Afton, Wyoming, to play for the BYU football team.
-After taking two years off to serve a mission for the LDS Church, Olson returned to BYU to finish his football career and receive a bachelor’s degree in physical education in 1970.
+After taking two years off to serve a mission for The Church of Jesus Christ of Latter-day Saints, Olson returned to BYU to finish his football career and receive a bachelor’s degree in physical education in 1970.

 That same year Olson was hired as a BYU football assistant coach on Tom Hudspeth’s staff, working for three years alongside assistant coach Lavell Edwards, until 1973 when Edwards was appointed head coach.
 Olson remained an assistant coach for Edwards until 1990, during which time he received both his master’s and doctoral degrees in physical education from BYU.